yaman1337/websocket-practice/README.md

-# A  Chat Application with Nodejs and Reactjs
+# A  Chat Application with Nodejs and React

 # Chat Application Using Websockets